Berry Bros. & Rudd

-Berry Bros. & Rudd (BBR) is a family-run British wine and spirits merchant founded in London, England, in 1698.
-Since then, the company has grown from a small coffee shop into an international business with six offices worldwide.
+Berry Bros. & Rudd (BBR) is a family-run British wine and spirits merchant founded in London, England, in 1698, although they did not become wine merchants until the late 18th century.
+Since 1698, the company has grown from initially a small coffee shop, into an international business with six offices worldwide.

 As well as the wines, such as en primeur from places like Bordeaux, Burgundy, the Rhône and Italy, the company also sells wines and spirits under its own-label range, Berry Bros. & Rudd's Own Selection.

 Other services it offers include wine investment, wine storage, wine tastings, events and educational courses.

 History

-Berry Bros. & Rudd is Britain's oldest wine and spirits merchant, and one of the ten oldest family-run businesses in the United Kingdom.
-It was founded by the Widow Bourne in 1698 at 3 St. James's Street, London, which today is a Grade II* listed building still used as the company's headquarters.
-No.3, as it's known, contained Berry Bros. & Rudd's main retail premises until mid-2017, when these moved around the corner to a purpose-built shop at 63 Pall Mall.
-The company has a discounted store next to its main warehouse in Basingstoke, Hampshire and additional offices in Battersea as well as overseas in Japan, Hong Kong and Singapore.
+Berry Bros. & Rudd was founded by the Widow Bourne in 1698 at 3 St. James's Street, London, which today is a Grade II* listed building still used as the company's headquarters.
+No.3, as it is known, contained Berry Bros. & Rudd's main retail premises until mid-2017, when these moved around the corner to a purpose-built shop at 63 Pall Mall.
+The company has a discounted store next to its main warehouse in Basingstoke, Hampshire, and additional offices in Battersea as well as overseas in Japan, Hong Kong and Singapore.

 The company started out selling coffee, and then diversified into cocoa, tea, snuff, spices, and other exotic goods, quickly becoming one of London's most fashionable grocers.
 Its West End location and close proximity to St James's Palace also contributed to its growing popularity.
 In 1903 they formulated a ginger liqueur to revivify Edward VII from cold car journeys, still purveyed as The King's Ginger.

-During the years, it has counted many famous customers among its clientele including: Lord Byron, William Pitt the Younger, the Aga Khan and Beau Brummell.
+During the years, it has counted many famous customers among its clientele including: Lord Byron, William Pitt the Younger, the Aga Khan, and Beau Brummell.

 In 2020, Emma Fox took on the role of CEO from Lizzy Rudd, who had been serving as interim Chief Executive since the departure of Dan Jago in 2019.
 Lizzy Rudd remains the Chair of the Board of Directors.

+In 2023, the company acquired a minority stake in the Cotswolds Distillery and acquired a 50% stake in Hambledon Vineyard in Hampshire, England.

-Royal Warrants
+Royal warrants

-Berry Bros. & Rudd has been the official wine supplier to the British Royal Family since the reign of King George III and received its first Royal Warrant of Appointment in 1903 from King Edward VII.
-Queen Elizabeth II granted the company her royal warrant in 1952, while Charles, Prince of Wales granted it his in 1998.
+Berry Bros. & Rudd has been the official wine supplier to the British royal family since the reign of King George III and received its first royal warrant of appointment in 1903 from King Edward VII.
+Queen Elizabeth II granted the company her royal warrant in 1952, while Charles, Prince of Wales (now King Charles III) granted it his in 1998.

-Basingstoke Warehouse
+Basingstoke warehouse

 In 1967, the company moved its bottling operation and warehouse to purpose-built facilities in Basingstoke, Hampshire.
 In spring 2014, it relaunched its warehouse shop on the site of the former bottling hall, the shop now sells bin-end and reduced price wines and spirits alongside a fine wine collection.